drBenway/pixi-vn-wiki/start/make-visual-novel.md

 mc: Thanks, good to meet you, [steph_fullname].
 steph: WOW, that is, like, the most perfect handshake I've ever had!
 Firm, but also gentle. [sly], you *gotta* shake his hand!
-sly: It's just a handshake...
-steph: Then just give it to him!
-james: Don't worry, [mc], she's just giving you the run-down.
-She's kinda like a father...
-I mean a mother... to us.

-[sly] thrusts her hand out to shake mine.

 // ...